FOREX-U.S. dollar holds gains ahead of Fed minutes

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Reporting by Iain Withers, additional reporting by Alun John in Hong Kong, Editing by Mark Heinrich)
+(Reporting by Iain Withers, additional reporting by Alun John in Hong Kong, Editing by Mark Heinrich and David Evans)

 ((saikat.chatterjee@thomsonreuters.com; +44-20-7542-1713; Reuters Messaging: saikat.chatterjee.reuters.com@reuters.net))